aggrand/terraform-assessment/README.md

 ## Code Layout
 There are two main subdirectories in this project: `modules` and `live`.
 The former contains building blocks.
 The latter contains the configuration for environments.
 In a real project I would want these in separate repos so that we can use semantic versioning on the modules for better stability and reusability.
 For simplicity and convenience in this project I kept them together in this repo.

+### modules/networking/alb
+This module defines the load balancer.
+This wasn't an explicit requirement in the email, but since I wanted to allow autoscaling of the EC2 instances, this seemed like a practical requirement so that there's a single point of connection.
+I used the application load balancer specifically because I assumed we'd be handling HTTP traffic.
+If there's higher load, or more throughput requirements, then the network load balancer could be used instead.

 ## More Notes
 I assumed for the moment that we'll only deploy to one region.
 The `live` configurations could be expanded to more regions, and a real app would probably want to do this, but the exact nature of that expansion would depend heavily on the app and how it functions, whether we'd want an "active-active" approach, how we'd deal with latency between regions, etc. In such a case we'd probably create separate modules under `live` for each region.

+## Future Work
+I'd want to make the Makefile smarter.
+I prefer to be able to control the entire repo from the root directory, so something to help find and deploy the live modules.
+Right now it's necessary to enter each directory and run the terraform commands.